 Self Representation Service - Intake is by application form.
 We help people who are representing themselves in current or prospective proceedings in:

 - the District Court, Supreme Court or Court of Appeal (in any civil law matter)

 - the Queensland Civil & Administrative Tribunal (in certain areas of law)

 - the Federal Court or Federal Circuit Court (in certain areas of law)

+Mental Health Law Practice - Intake is over the phone.
 We help people on Treatment Authorities under the Mental Health Act and with other legal problems that arise as a consequence of mental ill-health.